tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Access Edit system environment variables in the control panel, select Environment variables, select Path, Edit and new.
 Paste the copied Python scrips location into the new path line.
 ```
-With Python added to the system apth, open Windows Powershell from the search menu and the packages can be installed by copying the following install commands line by line.
+With Python added to the path, open Windows Powershell from the search menu and the packages can be installed by copying the following install commands line by line.
 Right click the working line of the termnial to paste the command.

 ```
 pip3 install numpy